Harris asks for 2024 support from women of color during an address at a historically Black sorority

 “Where Vice President Harris goes, grassroots enthusiasm follows,” O’Malley Dillon wrote.
 “This campaign will be close, it will be hard fought, but Vice President Harris is in a position of strength — and she’s going to win.”

-Still, Democrats face challenges as the country is nursing frustrations over higher prices following a spike in inflation, while former President Donald Trump, the Republican nominee, survived a recent assassination attempt that further energized his already loyal base.
+Still, Democrats face challenges as the country is nursing frustrations over higher prices following a spike in inflation, while Donald Trump, the Republican nominee, survived a recent assassination attempt that further energized his already loyal base.
 But the memo was more optimistic than the narrow path the campaign saw after the 81-year old Biden delivered a disastrous debate performance in June.
+He quit the race Sunday.

+Harris mentioned he’d be addressing the nation later Wednesday on why he decided to step aside, and called him a “leader with a bold vision.”

+“We are all deeply, deeply grateful for his service to our nation,” she said before turning to contrast the administration's agenda with that of Trump’s.

 While the campaign will keep emphasizing what it calls its Blue Wall states of Michigan, Wisconsin and Pennsylvania to get the needed 270 electoral votes, Harris hopes to be competitive in North Carolina, Georgia, Arizona and Nevada as well.